matte63/scodify/README.md

 This program is not case sensitive, all the text will be lowered.

-In order to actually run the code you need white space separators, this program automatically replaces '\\n' with '\n'.
+In order to actually run the code you need white space separators, this program automatically replaces `'\\n'` with `'\n'`.